shobhikabharti/CloudTransformation/#60DaystoGCP.md

 **E. Google recommended Labwork on GKE**
 - [X] Working with Cloud Build
 - [X] Deploying to Google Kuberenetes Engine

+**Next Steps**

+1. Labwork
+2. Commands -> gsutil, gscloud, curl, terrafomr, apache, apt-get and so on
+3. Configurations

 **Extra : From APIGEE Training**